houen/ssm/README.md

 If you are working with the same git profile on multiple computers, you will still need to remember to decrypt secrets after updating them.

 ### Adding a new developer
 - First, the user needs to generate a GPG key.
-See [GitHub's guide to doing so here](https://help.github.com/articles/generating-a-new-gpg-key/).
+Use one of these commands to do so:
+  - Create a never-expiring RSA 4096 gpg key: `gpg --quick-generate-key EMAIL rsa4096 sign,auth,encr never`
+  - Create a key with full control: `gpg --full-generate-key`
 - After the key is generated, have them run `bin/import_pubkey KEY_ID` to add their key to the ssm/pubkeys dir and ssm/gpg_keys
 - Have them commit and push to git
 - Now, someone with access can pull the relevant git branch, e.g. DEV-42-onboard-soren, decrypt the secrets, run `ssm/bin/encrypt_secrets`, then push to git.